Mortgage

 • Cash-out refinances with DTI ratios of 45% or higher require proof of six months of payment reserves

 Home value.
 If you refinance to reduce your rate or term, you’re more likely to get an appraisal waiver than if you’re tapping equity with a cash-out refinance.
-If you do need an appraisal, make sure your home looks like the homes for sale in your neighborhood, because the appraiser will compare your home to recent sales and current listings.
+If you do need an appraisal, make sure your home looks like the homes for sale in your neighborhood, as the appraiser will compare your home to recent sales and current listings.

 Property types.
 Fannie Mae sets lower LTV ratio limits on refinancing the following property types: